-Required Coursework: The M.A. in Urban Affairs requires 37 hours of coursework—11 three-credit courses, plus a three-credit internship or capstone experience.
+The MA in Urban Affairs requires 37 hours of coursework—11 three-credit courses, plus a three-credit internship or capstone experience.

 - MPP 413 Urban Politics and Policy (urban politics)

 - SOCL 462 The Urban Metropolis (urban sociology)

 A one-semester course in statistical analysis is required (MPP 405).
 In consultation with their advisor, students select at least two additional courses that would provide a foundation for their specific career goals.
 Several common choices include

 - MPP 405 Statistics Methods for Policy Analysis (required)

 MPP 403 Public Budgeting and Finance